Thelin90/liberta/README.md

 ![Screenshot](/img/spark-ui-progress.png)

+`It takes around 7 minutes for it to run on my machine, not the fastest, but local so what to expect`

 ## Setup Metabase

 Surf into [metabase](http://localhost:3000)

 1) For the first part just enter som fake information to register
 2) Second part, connect to the postgres database
+3) Login!

 `1`
 ![Screenshot](/img/signup.png)